abdullahhaktan/ObsManagementSystem/README.md

 2.  **Database Setup:**
     * Create a new database in **SQL Server**.
-    * Follow the instructions in the project's **data access** layer (Entity Framework Code First or manual SQL scripts) to set up the database schema.
+    * Create all relevant tables in the poject

 3.  **Configuring the Connection String:**
     * Update the **database connection string** in the project's configuration file (`Web.config` or `appsettings.json`) to match your local SQL Server settings.